Souchy/BlackSand/doc/features.md

 ## Share

 - Share to friends and nearby devices

+## Format conversion

+- Select multiple files or all filtered files and convert to a different format type.